drips-network/docs/README.md

 This is the repository containing the Docusaurus code that is used to generate the docs for [drips.radicle.network][wi].
-This branch (v0.2) is the branch for the v0.2 version of the documentation, which is deployed at XXXXXX.
+This branch (v0.2) is the branch for the v0.2 version of the documentation, which is deployed at [v2.docs.drips.network][v2].

 The drips-docs repo accepts contributions via Radicle patches and GitHub pull requests.
 This document outlines some contributing guidelines,